josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 And for any reasonably competent frontend developer, the other cases above _should_ throw up red flags.
 But there are a lot of issues here.

-Let's start with how historically abysmal track record developers have when it comes to identifying inaccessible code.
+Let's start with the historically abysmal track record developers have when it comes to identifying inaccessible code.

 It seems like every year, we get a new study showing that somewhere around 99% of the internet has accessibility issues—and that's just the ones machines can detect.
 There are _way_ more kinds than _that_.